bilibili/ijkplayer/README.md

 make tuidemo
 ```

-**Or you call open ijkplayer as a CMakeLists.txt project using Clion.**
+**Or you can open ijkplayer as a CMakeLists.txt project using Clion.**

 tuidemo is a terminal UI demo for ijkplayer in progress, it can't display video yet.